-This week is National Teacher Appreciation Week, and I want to send my gratitude and appreciate to the unsung heroes of our world, our teachers.
-I have had the pleasure of being taught by some amazing teachers and I want to dedicate this week to the memory of Mrs. Kellie Beaver, my second-grade teacher who kept love at the center of what she sought to teach and give her students.
+This week is National Teacher Appreciation Week, and I want to send my gratitude and appreciation to the unsung heroes of our world, our teachers.
+I have had the pleasure of being taught by some amazing teachers and I wanted to dedicate this week to the memory of Mrs. Kellie Beaver, my second-grade teacher who kept love at the center of what she sought to teach and give her students.

 To teach is to love.
 A child who feels loved at home comes to school to learn; a child who doesn't feel loved at home comes to school to be loved.
 I remember when I shifted from being a child that went to school to learn to a child that went to school to be loved.

 Washington Elementary School in Lynwood, California was always my place of refuge.
-No matter what went on at home, I knew I could go to school and find my place among my peers and detach from the harsh realities that await me at home.
+No matter what went on at home, I knew I could go to school and find my place among my peers and detach from the harsh realities that awaited me at home.
 I could also find love from adults that recognized something in me that showed them I needed a chance to realize who I was and what I could be.
 I was a child who came to school to feel loved.
-Even though I had a loving family at home that wanted the best for me, the love I needed did not show up in ways that I could tangibly understand until years later, when I was able to reflect on and understand my life.
+Even though I had a loving family at home that wanted the best for me, the love I needed did not show up in ways that I could tangibly understand until years later when I was able to reflect on and understand my life.

-Mrs. Beaver, who served the Lynwood community in various roles from teacher to principal, lost her battle with cancer last year, was my second-grade teacher at the height or the turmoil at home.
-I do not think she ever knew the extent of what went on at home, but she always seemed to notice when something was off with me and knew what to say.
+Mrs. Beaver, who served the Lynwood community in various roles from teacher to principal, who lost her battle with cancer last year, was my second-grade teacher at the height of the turmoil at home.
+I do not think she ever knew the extent of what went on at my home, but she always seemed to notice when something was off with me and knew what to say.
 I remember one incident after I had a rough weekend at home.

 "He's killing her!"
 I yelled, and my sister ran into the living room and hit my dad and yelled for him to stop.
 He stopped, not because he came to his senses, but because he was so upset that my sister yelled at him that he followed her back into our room to scold her.
 While his attention was focused on my sister, my mother was able to get her purse and get out of the front door.
 Before he could do anything to stop her, she had gotten into the car and drove away.
 Not satisfied and still angry, my dad went to the kitchen and found the biggest knife he could find and waited at the front door for her to come home.